crisweber2600/ideal-computing-machine/README.md

 34. `DirectoryComparer` now uses directory names from these entries.
 35. A local `FileSystemScanner` test helper demonstrates implementing `IDriveScanner`.
 36. BDD tests were updated to assert on entry names rather than objects.
+37. Coverage now exceeds 80% with additional unit tests for workers and scanners.

 ## OAuth Configuration